Mad Dog Mandich Golf Classic

 After his playing career ended, Jim embarked on a successful business and civic career in South Florida and became a beloved member of the Dolphin broadcast team for 17 years.
 His famous "All Right!" exclamation became his hallmark catch phrase.
 His passion for the Miami Dolphins was evident in every broadcast he did and his unique on-air presence and personality captivated Dolphin fans everywhere.

-Since his early days in South Florida, Jim loved fishing.
-The creation of the Mad Dog Mandich Fishing Classic filled him with great pride and joy.
+Since his early days in South Florida, Jim loved golf.
+The creation of the Mad Dog Mandich Golf Classic filled him with great pride and joy.
 He was proud to bring his family, friends and the community together for this fun event, all while supporting community organizations and charities.
 Jim and his wife Bonnie were involved with several charities throughout South Florida and it was important to him to create awareness and financial support for these organizations.
-The formation of the Mad Dog Mandich Fishing Classic helped to further his cause.
+The formation of the Mad Dog Mandich Golf Classic helped to further his cause.
 More than that, he got great joy in bringing everyone to together for a great weekend of fishing and fellowship.